 For anyone following the Parisian food scene, it’s no secret that there’s something of a vegetarian and vegan revolution underway in the city.
 As little as three or four years ago, my spouse and I struggled to find non-carnivorous fare beyond boring hot goat’s cheese salads and delicious, but oh-so-repetitive, mushroom omelettes (choices that, of course, are completely useless for vegans).

 Now?
 The choices available are almost overwhelming.

-Setting out on a recent quest to eat my way through some of the newer veggie and vegan places in the capital (a longer list is forthcoming here at Paris Unlocked), I made my way to Le Potager de Charlotte, an all-vegan restaurant nestled between Montmartre and the Grands Boulevards districts.
+I recently set out on a quest to eat my way through some of the newer veggie and vegan places in the capital (check back here soon for a list of our favorites).
+This took me to Le Potager de Charlotte, an all-vegan restaurant nestled between Montmartre and the Grands Boulevards districts.

 Read related: The 5 Best Italian Restaurants in Paris

 I visit on a warm summer afternoon for lunch.
 The brightly decorated, modern dining room is sunny and casual, with lots of booth seating and a scent of fresh carrots and fruit lingering in the air, no doubt from the homemade pressed juices and smoothies made onsite to order.

 With an exhausting heatwave blanketing the city on the day of my visit, the prospect of a chilled soup is more than attractive.

 Lunch begins with a cold cucumber and fennel gazpacho, artfully topped with pumpkin seeds and coriander as well as some sort of chili.

 The cooling combination of cucumber and fennel is immediately refreshing, and the pumpkin seeds add nice texture to the soup.
 Crusty bread accompanying it (not gluten-free, for those who are intolerant) only increases the delight.